 Indigenous Chefs Video Demo Series

-This series is bringing together chefs from across North America to discuss pressing issue in food sovereignty and food-related businesses during the global pandemic.
-To bring awareness to these issues in Indian Country, they will be demonstrating either live or through video some of their favorite spring dishes while answering viewer and interview questions.
+This series brought together chefs from across North America to discuss pressing issue in food sovereignty and food-related businesses during the global pandemic.
+To bring awareness to these issues in Indian Country, they demonstrated either live or through video some of their favorite spring dishes while answering viewer and interviewer questions.